scottdillon1/Virtual_SCP_Academy/SAC/SAC-Modeling-Part1.md

 :point_right:**Change the transform syntax to "Extract everything before last T from createdAt".**

-Here you can see the syntax you need to use for the transform of the CreatedAt Column. *the createdAt_2 Column shown in the diagram is the newly created automatically generated column*
+Here you can see the syntax you need to use for the transform of the CreatedAt Column.
+*The createdAt_2 Column shown in the diagram is the newly created automatically generated column that is the result of your transform*

 ![](.//media/image14.png)